 The total purchase price for the property located at 10212 E. 9th Ave is $4.41 million.

-VCS is looking to procure the balance of $1.75M plus up to an additional $1M for renovations and equipment for a total of $2.75M.
-The rate used to calculate the minimum required loan payment for this amount is 5% (NOTE: the actual effective rate is estimated to be 4% which means over $80,000 in principal would be retired over 3 years).
+VCS is looking to procure the balance of up to $1.75M through the LLC Loan.
+The rate used to calculate the minimum required loan payment for this amount is 5% (NOTE: the actual effective rate is estimated to be 4% which means over $80,000 in principal would be retired over 5 years).

 Lastly, VCS will be launching a capital campaign for the purpose of paying off any debt associated with the property.
 It is the school’s goal to be debt free as soon as God provides the monies to do so.

-At the end of the 36-month term we will be refinancing any remaining portion of the notes with Semble and/or CVSD.
+At the end of the 60-month term, we will be refinancing any remaining portion of the notes with Semble and/or CVSD.

 Are there any outstanding or pending litigations against the Borrower?
 Yes.
 VCS was named in a lawsuit related to a tragic incident in 2009 when a student died due to a head injury during a football game.
 The allegations were dismissed by the Spokane Superior Court.
 That dismissal has since been appealed to the Washington State Supreme Court.
 All legal actions and associated costs are being handled by our liability insurance carrier.